 Lewis Barbecue, maybe Charleston’s most anticipated new restaurant, will finally be opening its doors to the public tomorrow, June 28, 2016.
 We have written about John Lewis before, but now we’ve gotten the full picture.

-In preparation, John Lewis and his Pit Crew, hosted a “Friends and Family Diner” which we were lucky enough to attend.
+In preparation, John Lewis and his Pit Crew, hosted a “Friends and Family Dinner” which we were lucky enough to attend.

 It is no secret, Lewis Barbecue is exceptional.
 We made this clear in a previous review (and we definitely need to go back and update this article on the Best BBQ in SC), so we’re not going to spend time here repeating the same accolades Lewis earned in that review.

 Instead, we’d like to share with you yet another way in which Lewis Barbecue is an exception: the dining experience.